rwxrob/notes/Food/Daily fundamental diet.md

-The hardest part of the diet is getting 180g of protein into my day.
+The hardest part of the diet is getting 180g of protein into my day (1.9x80k)

 Wake
 - Coffee